 - Promote your case studies – The easiest way to promote your case studies is to turn each one into a blog post.
 Just make sure it benefits your readers and teaches them something new.
 In addition to that, you can link to your case studies within your sidebar like I do on Quick Sprout or highlight them on the homepage of you blog like I do.
 Because I showcase my case studies in these two areas, they make up 3.73% of my traffic, and 4.19% of all the people that read those case studies turn into leads.

 One of the easiest ways to convert readers into customers is to offer them special promotions.
 From doing a blog post that offers readers a special discount, or a bundled deal like Appsumo tends to offer, you can get really creative in driving signups.

 The conversion rates on these types of offers range a lot as it depends largely on your offer and price.
-But to give you a sense of rough conversion numbers, you should be able to convert at least 100 of your readers assuming your blog gets over 100,000 unique visitors a month.
+To give you a sense of rough conversion numbers, you should be able to convert at least 100 of your readers assuming your blog gets over 100,000 unique visitors a month.
 If you can’t achieve those numbers, it means your offer isn’t good enough.